medic/cht-core/README.md

 Medic Mobile combines messaging, data collection, and analytics for health workers and health systems in hard-to-reach areas with or without internet connectivity.

 The `medic-webapp` repository is the core application in the Medic Mobile stack.
-When health workers submit data using text messages (SMS), our mobile or our SIM applications, the web app confirms data submission, generates unique IDs, and schedules automated reminder messages based on user defined configurations.
+When health workers submit data — using text messages (SMS), our mobile applications, or our SIM applications — the web app confirms data submission, generates unique IDs, and schedules automated reminder messages based on user-defined configurations.
 All information submitted by mobile users can be viewed, filtered, verified, and exported using the reports tab in the web application.

-The web app is fully responsive with a mobile first design and supports any written language.
+The web app is fully responsive with a mobile-first design, and supports localization using any written language.
 It can be installed locally, as part of a virtual machine (see [medic-os](https://github.com/medic/medic-os)), or in the cloud.

 For more information about Medic Mobile's tools, visit http://medicmobile.org/tools.